Information Warfare Training Command Virginia Beach Changes Command

-200710-N-N0484-0005 VIRGINIA BEACH, Va.
-(July 10, 2020) Cmdr.
-James Brennan (left) relieves Capt.
-Richard Bosworth as commanding officer of Information Warfare Training Command (IWTC) Virginia Beach during a change of command ceremony onboard Naval Air Station Oceana Dam Neck Annex.
-(U.S. Navy photo by Intelligence Specialist 1st Class Hunter Bealer/Released)
+VIRGINIA BEACH, Va. -- Cmdr.
+James Brennan relieved Capt.
+Richard Bosworth as commanding officer of Information Warfare Training Command (IWTC) Virginia Beach during a change of command ceremony at Naval Air Station Oceana Dam Neck Annex, July 10.

+Due to the current state of our nation and the impacts stemming from COVID-19, adjustments were made to the Navy’s time-honored traditional ceremony to ensure the Navy’s continued commitment to the health and safety of participants.
+In accordance with current policies, the ceremony was limited only to participants and the spouses of Bosworth and Brennan.
+The presiding officer, Capt.
+Nicolas Andrews, commanding officer of the Center for Information Warfare Training (CIWT), participated from Pensacola, Florida, by means of teleconference.

+“Richard, you can be very proud of what you have achieved while in command.
+You have led the completion of the Intelligence Specialist 2025 initiative and electronic technician/information systems technician (submarines) merger, and had many personal successes of military and civilian staff,” said Andrews.
+“You and your team can be justifiably proud of your accomplishments, ensuring the success of Information Warfare Training Command Virginia Beach’s staff and graduates in the fleet for many years to come.”

 |Date Taken: